 Pipers: Glen Kelly, Dundee, and I are looking at how we could use bagpipe music in online ceremonies using video clips of favourite tunes.

 As a result of the recent coronavirus crisis, I have been working with a loose network of local celebrants in Dundee, Fife and Perth.
-Cate Reid, Sarah Burnside and Angela Maughan.
-Just as a way of sharing ideas on how to respond to the challenge and also provide backup and supportto each other.
+Cate Reid, and Angela Maughan.
+Just as a way of sharing ideas on how to respond to the challenge and also provide backup and support to each other.
+I also have contacts with celebrants in England.